FCM 36: Description

-The FCM 36 is a small vehicle, 4.46 m long, 2.20 m high and 2.14 m wide, with a crew of two.
-It has a weight of 12.35 metric tons.
-The armour consists of many panels electro-welded together into an pyramidal shape to avoid shot-traps and fully implement the principle of sloped armour.
+The FCM 36 was a small vehicle, 4.46m long, 2.20m high and 2.14m wide, with a crew of two.
+It had a weight of 12.35 metric tons.
+The armour consisted of many panels electro-welded together into an pyramidal shape to avoid shot-traps and fully implement the principle of sloped armour.
 Such a configuration was unique at the time.
 This included the upper track run and the suspension units, protected by zig-zag armour plates.
 The engine deck is the only armour which is bolted as this enables easier access to the engine.
-As the armour is of good quality, the 40 mm thickness angled at 30 to 45 degrees from the vertical, renders an equivalence of about 45–55 mm, enough to regularly defeat the standard anti-tank guns of its day, even when the gun was ideally positioned.
+As the armour is of good quality, the 40mm thickness angled at 30 to 45 degrees from the vertical, renders an equivalence of about 45–55mm, enough to regularly defeat the standard anti-tank guns of its day, even when the gun was ideally positioned.
 The reclining armour implied that more raking shots would quickly start to deflect.
-The type was the only actually produced French tank of the period that featured a diesel engine, which gives the vehicle a superior range of 225 kilometres from a fuel tank of 217 litres.
+The type was the only actually produced French tank of the period that featured a diesel engine, which gave the vehicle a superior range of 225 kilometres from a fuel tank of 217 litres.

 In other aspects, it conformed to the French design standards.
 French tanks were usually slow compared to their German, British or Soviet counterparts.
-The V-4 91 hp Berliet diesel allows for a top speed of just 24 km/h.
-The suspension is accordingly simplistic, consisting of eight road wheels per side sprung by eight vertical coil springs.
-The tank can cross a two metres trench and climb a 70 cm obstacle or an 80% slope.
-Also very limited is the armament: apart from the 7.5 mm Châtellerault MAC31 machine gun, the standard short L/21 37 mm SA 18 gun is fitted, a cannon with very poor anti-armour capacity.
+The V-4 91hp Berliet diesel allowed for a top speed of just 24 km/h.
+The suspension was accordingly simplistic, consisting of eight road wheels per side sprung by eight vertical coil springs.
+The tank could cross a two metres trench and climb a 70cm obstacle or an 80% slope.
+Also very limited is the armament: apart from the 7.5mm Châtellerault MAC31 machine gun, the standard short L/21 37mm SA 18 gun was fitted, a cannon with very poor anti-armour capacity.